 After successful completion of this course, students will be able to:

-- Outcome 1: Distinguish and analyze the variety of techniques and formal visual elements of individual works of art in different media.
+- Outcome 1: Distinguish between and analyze the various techniques and formal visual elements of individual works of art in different media.

 - Outcome 3: Evaluate works of art in relation to the context and historical background in which they were created.

-- Outcome 4: Summarize the concepts that define and distinguish Ancient Art, and assess its influence on subsequent artistic periods.
+- Outcome 4: Summarize the concepts that define ancient art, and assess its influence on subsequent artistic periods

 - Outcome 5: Examine and appraise works of art for formal elements and content, and demonstrate the ability to compare and contrast stylistic elements that distinguish aesthetic and cultural trends.